(This page has been updated as of December 21, 2022)

-Registration for the 27th Annual UNT Vocal Jazz Educator Seminar at The University of North Texas will open at https://app.getacceptd.com/untmusicworkshops.
+Registration for the 27th Annual UNT Vocal Jazz Educator Seminar at The University of North Texas is open at https://app.getacceptd.com/untmusicworkshops.

 If you have questions, please email: music.camps@unt.edu or call 940-369-6541